RichardValerosoUniverse/The-Valeroso-City/README.md

 ## Lifeness via GitHub

 *I, Psychiatrist Richard Madriñan Valeroso, LMT, MD, am the “World and Universe’s Ruler of the Philippines,” bearing the highest distinction as SuperHighness.
-I possess esteemed credentials in Licensed Massage Therapy (LMT) and Medicine (MD), and I am a Summa Cum Laude degree holder in Psychiatry and Behavioural Medicine from the University of Santo Tomas in Manila City, Philippines (Class of 2023), with a perfect General Weighted Average of 1.000.
-I embody excellence as SuperHighness*. 👑
+I possess esteemed credentials in Licensed Massage Therapy (LMT) and Medicine (MD), and I graduated Summa Cum Laude in Psychiatry and Behavioural Medicine from the University of Santo Tomas in Manila City, Philippines (Class of 2023), with a perfect General Weighted Average of 1.000.
+I embody excellence as SuperHighness. 👑*

+Revise
+I made some minor adjustments to improve flow and clarity.
+Let me know if this version works for you!

 ## **How to Establish Credit Early: The SuperHighness Way (Philippine Setting)**